 Check the soil every two to three days.
 Press your finger about an inch in.
 If it feels barely damp, water thoroughly until it drains from the bottom.
 If it still feels moist, wait another day or two.

 What you’re avoiding: soggy soil with standing water in the saucer.
-That’s the fast route to root rot, which looks a lot like drought stress at first: drooping, yellowing, general decline.
-North Carolina State University Extension notes that overwatering is the leading cause of root rot in container ferns, and that well-draining soil with adequate drainage holes is non-negotiable.
+That’s the fast route to root decline, which looks a lot like drought stress at first: drooping, yellowing, general decline.
+North Carolina Extension still points growers toward consistently moist soil, but that target only works when the container drains freely and the middle of the pot does not stay swampy.

 In summer, ferns can need water every two to three days depending on pot size and heat.
 In winter, especially indoors, slow down.
 The plant isn’t growing much and the roots don’t need as much.